B.S. in Homeland and International Security

 Rivier University is a College of Distinction.

 Rivier's high-quality, hands-on bachelor's and master's programs prepare students for leadership roles in a global environment.
-For more information, visit the Department of Business.
+For more information, visit the Department of History, Political Science, and Criminal Justice.

 B.S. in Homeland and International Security graduates can pursue roles as: